PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/06-booleans-keepif-and-showif/+page.md

 :::

 To avoid this, we want the components not shown on the screen to still occupy the space they would occupy if they wouldn't have been removed.
-To accomplish this, we can use the configuration `showIf()` instead of `keepIf()`. `showIf()` works the same way as `keepIf()`, but the component will still occupy space when it's not shown.
+To accomplish this, we can use the configuration method `showIf()` instead of `keepIf()`. `showIf()` works the same way as `keepIf()`, but the component will still occupy space when it's not shown.

 ::: tip Example